 a) Directly

-b) Collaborating with various organisations, which are registered as a Trust or a Section 8 Company or Society or NGO or any other entity specialising in CSR activity, registered under Rule 4(2) of Companies (CSR Policy) Rules.
+b) Collaborating with various organisations, which are registered as a Trust or a Section 8 Company or Society or NGO

 c) Collaborating with other Companies or industry bodies like CII, FICCI, etc.